Child looking at the ruins of an old hunting lodge with blue skies and views across moors

 Dob Park Lodge

 This walk will take you past the ruins of Dob Park, the Grade II listed ruin of the 16th Century Hunting Lodge!
+Plus it has excellent stone throwing opportunities as well as woods to explore!

-Bet you didn’t know that existed right?
+Bet you didn’t know this existed right?

-What is Dob Park?
+Where is Dob Park?

 Visible from the path, the ruins of Dob Park Lodge are pretty cool to see and the 19th Century British artist JM Turner featured Dob Park in one of his paintings.